RaVoTTi/Second-Brain/BooksV1/Books/Absalom, Absalom!.md

-Certainly!
 "Absalom, Absalom!" is a novel written by William Faulkner, published in 1936.
 Here's a comprehensive summary followed by a concise one at the end.

 ### Comprehensive Summary